Zubry/Elixir-TicTacToe/README.md

 # Elixir-TicTacToe

-TicTacToe implemented in Elixir with OTP
+TicTacToe imlemented in Elixir with OTP